Firmnm/ShopeeReviewSentiment/README.md

-# Shopee Review Sentiment Analysis
+# Shopee App Review Sentiment Analysis

 ## 📌 Project Overview
-This project focuses on analyzing customer sentiment from Shopee reviews.
+This project focuses on analyzing user sentiment towards the Shopee app based on reviews from the Google Play Store.
 The pipeline consists of three main components:

-1. **Review Scraping** – Extracting customer reviews from Shopee.
+1. **Review Scraping** – Extracting user reviews from the Google Play Store.
-2. **Sentiment Analysis & Insights** – Analyzing and visualizing sentiment trends for better business insights.
+2. **Sentiment Analysis & Insights** – Analyzing and visualizing sentiment trends to understand user feedback.
-3. **Sentiment Inference** – Applying machine learning models to determine the sentiment of reviews.
+3. **Sentiment Inference** – Applying machine learning models to classify sentiment (Positive, Neutral, Negative).

-By leveraging natural language processing (NLP), this project helps businesses and researchers understand customer feedback trends and improve decision-making.
+By leveraging natural language processing (NLP), this project helps businesses and researchers gain insights into user experiences and improve app performance based on feedback.

 ---

 ## 🛠 Project Structure
 The project consists of the following Jupyter Notebook files:

-- **`Reviews_Scraping.ipynb`** – Web scrapes customer reviews from Shopee.
+- **`Reviews_Scraping.ipynb`** – Web scrapes user reviews from the Google Play Store.
-- **`ShopeeReviewSentiment.ipynb`** – Analyzes and visualizes sentiment analysis results.
+- **`ShopeeReviewSentiment.ipynb`** – Analyzes and visualizes sentiment trends and key insights.
 - **`Inference.ipynb`** – Applies sentiment analysis using machine learning models.

 ---